kalki/RoboND-Rover-Project/report.md

     `RECORDED_PATH`: to specify image path.

-    `VIEW_WINDOW_DISTANCE`: only pxiel close to rover will be used to create map, here is distance threshold to rover.
+    `VIEW_WINDOW_DISTANCE`: only pixel close to rover will be used to create map, here is distance threshold to rover.

-    `NAVIGATABLE_THRESHOLD`: Color definition for navigatable threshold.
+    `NAVIGATABLE_THRESHOLD`: Color definition for navigable threshold.

     `ROCK_THRESHOLD`: Color definition for rock threshold, first value is for red/green channel threshold, second value is for multiple threshold between sum of red and green channel and blue channel.

      `BORDER_MASK`: Define pure blue color for pixel in warp image which is not in rover's sight.
-Choosing blue for such pixel, is to different from dark pixels in rover's sight which will be consider as obstables, and eventually get better estimation about map.
+Choosing blue for such pixel, is to different from dark pixels in rover's sight which will be consider as obstacles, and eventually get better estimation about map.
 *   Perspective transform matrix is change to `[8, 145], [311, 145], [201, 97], [119, 97]`, it is base on image on my
     own machine, it should be same as original matrix.